andrewbolster/andrewbolster.github.io/_posts/2018-10-23-unfeeling-fire.md

 ---
 layout: post
 title: Unfeeling Fire
+tags: autonomy, ai, ml, phd
+category: presentation
 ---

 __This is an approximate transcript from my July 2018 talk at Digital DNA's AI NI Community Panel on wether the use of AI in defence and surveillence was inherently evil__

+_Yes, It's been sitting in my `drafts` folder for months because I completly forgot about it, sorrynotsorry_

 ![](/img/aini/Slide01.png)